Mai0313/claude-code/README.md

 - Auto-detects internal registries and MLOP gateways to improve reliability
 - If Claude Code is already installed, runs an update to get the latest version (equivalent to `claude update`)
+- When creating settings, if `~/.claude/settings.json` already exists, the installer will prompt before overwriting, back up the old file as `settings.backup_YYYYMMDD_HHMMSS.json`, then write the new one

 ---